Understanding The Three Different Types Of ADHD

 Talk therapy

-For children and teens, behavioral interventions such as therapy are usually attempted before medication to manage symptoms and improve your child’s life.
+For children and teens, behavioral interventions such as therapy are usually attempted before medication.
 Most adults with ADHD also benefit from working with a therapist to help them develop strategies for managing their symptoms.
-Cognitive behavioral therapy (CBT) is the most researched form of talk therapy for ADHD and involves recognizing and changing negative thought patterns.
+Cognitive behavioral therapy (CBT) is the most researched form of talk therapy for ADHD and involves recognizing and changing negative thought patterns and behaviors.

 Medication options

-Different types of ADHD may respond better to one medication than another.
-Stimulant medication is approved to treat ADHD in adults as well as children.
+Stimulant medication is approved to treat the three types of ADHD in adults as well as children age six or older.
 Stimulants work by increasing the amount of dopamine and norepinephrine in certain parts of the brain that can increase focus, improve working memory, and direct impulse control.

 Should you try medication?

 The choice to try medication is always up to the individual.
-Stimulants can be effective in up to 80% of cases, and the risk of side effects is quite low.
-However, many people choose to forgo medication.
-It's up to your personal preference.
-There are many lifestyle changes and behavioral modifications that can help you effectively manage your adult ADHD with or without medication.
+Stimulants can be effective in up to 80% of cases, and the risk of side effects is generally quite low.
+However, many people choose to forgo medication for reasons ranging from personal preference to contraindicating medical conditions.
+It's up to you, and there exist many lifestyle changes and behavioral modifications that can help you effectively manage your adult ADHD with or without medication.

 Working with a therapist

 Some people with ADHD may experience difficulties managing in-person therapy appointments.
-After all, symptoms of the condition like disorganization and forgetfulness can make it challenging to show up to these office visits on time.
-Online therapy is another option.
-Many people with ADHD and other mental health conditions find internet-based treatments to be more convenient.
-With BetterHelp, for instance, you can connect with a therapist at a time that works for you from the comfort of your home.
+After all, symptoms of the condition, like disorganization and forgetfulness, can make it challenging to show up to these office visits on time.
+Online therapy is another option that might help.
+Some people with ADHD and other mental health conditions find internet-based treatments to be more convenient and easier to stick to.

 Takeaway

-A therapist can be helpful when it comes to managing your condition, no matter which type of ADHD you have.
 Many people find an ADHD diagnosis to be reassuring and validate the struggles they've experienced their whole lives, but it's normal to have mixed feelings, too.
-Online therapy is a convenient, affordable way to connect with a therapist who can help you make the most of your ADHD treatment.
+Online therapy is often a convenient, affordable way to connect with a therapist who can help you make the most of your ADHD treatment.
+Lifestyle modifications, medications, and other treatments can also help.

 Gain a better understanding of ADHD